allenai/dream/model/README_DREAM_model.md

 ```

 ## Running the model
-Using the transformers library, you can then load the model as such in python (if you downlaoded the model locally):
+Using the transformers library, you can load the downloaded model as such in python (if you downloaded the model locally):

 ```
 >>> from transformers import AutoTokenizer, AutoModelForSeq2SeqLM